Danforth Lodge is located on a lovely beach at Cape Maclear.

 Malarial protection recommended: Yes

-Medical care: The nearest doctor is in the local clinic, approximately 20 - 30 minutes drive away.
+Medical care: The nearest doctor is at a nearby clinic, approximately 20 - 30 minutes drive away.
+In the village there is a clinic for non-critical cases.
+More serious cases can be airlifted to hospital in Lilongwe.

 Dangerous animals: Low Risk

-Fire safety: There are fire extinguishers outside the rooms and in the common areas.
+Fire safety: There are fire extinguishers in the kitchen, bar and main areas.

 Disabled access: On Request

-Accepted payment on location: VISA credit cards only, US dollars, UK sterling, Euro, SA Rand.
+Accepted payment on location: The lodge accepts Visa credit cards only, as well as US dollars, UK sterling, Euros, Malawi Kwacha and SA Rands cash.